ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S4-kubernetes-04-pods-volumes/README.md

 sudo ctr --namespace k8s.io containers delete <container-id>
 ```

-- Log in the kube-master ec2-instance again and connect the nginx-pod.
-See that test folder and content are there.
+- Log in to the kube-master ec2-instance again and connect the nginx pod.
+See that the test folder and content are there.

 ```bash
 kubectl exec -it nginx-pod -- bash